-Increase the pump speed to approximately 150 GPM using the "Load Rate" knob in the cab, or set the "Pump Control" switch in the rear control box to "Rear" and adjust the pump speed with the "Pump Control" knob.
+Increase the pump speed to approximately 150 GPM using the "Value" switch in the cab when the pump speed is selected, or set the "Pump Control" switch in the rear control box to "Rear" and adjust the pump speed with the "Pump Control" knob.
 Remember that the GPM reading is only available in the cab.